When Canadians were first introduced to No Name products

 Fancy packaging?
 Who wants to pay extra for that?

-That was presumably what some early-adopting consumers were thinking when they embraced generic, non-brand name products that started showing up in Canadian grocery stores four decades ago.
+That was presumably what some early-adopting consumers were thinking when they embraced generic, non-brand name products that started showing up in Canadian grocery stores in the late '70s.

-"The consumer gets a choice of three price ranges — national brand-name price, the lower store brand price and the least expensive generic price range," the CBC's Hana Gartner told Take 30 viewers on April 4, 1978, when describing Loblaws' No Name products to them.
+"The consumer gets a choice of three price ranges — national brand-name price, the lower store brand price and the least expensive generic price range," the CBC's Hana Gartner told Take 30 viewers on April 4, 1978, when describing Loblaws' No Name products.

 "Savings can range from over $1 a pound for ground coffee to over $1.50 for a six-litre bag of laundry detergent."